carloslfu/Distributed-Identity-Protocol/README.md

 Is made using TypeScript, here are the design choices:

 - Signing algorithm: ED25519 using supercop.js
-- Password hash algorithm: MD5
+- Password primary hash algorithm: MD5 (recommended) -> SHA512
-- Primary hash algorithm: SHA256 using built-in nodejs crypto, for browsers can be shimmed using crypto-browserify
+- Password secondary hash algorithm: SHA256 using built-in nodejs crypto, for browsers can be shimmed using crypto-browserify
-- Secondary hash algorithm: SHA512

 Tasks: